-- 4.3 The Internal Audit Charter, which was previously approved by the Audit Committee on 9 March 2021, has been updated by the Chief Audit Executive (shared Chief Internal Auditor) and the Principal Internal Auditor.
-The summary of the changes reflect the following: - The mutual opt out of the shared Internal Audit services with Scottish Borders Council, noted by the Audit Committee on 25 January 2022, and the associated change in approach for the provision of Internal Audit resources; and - The change in the Council's statutory officer Chief Social Work Officer within the section 'Position of Internal Audit within Midlothian Council'. - 4.4 The Internal Audit Charter should be considered alongside the Internal Audit Strategy and Plan 2022/23.
+- 4.3 The Internal Audit Charter, which was previously approved by the Audit Committee on 14 March 2022, has been updated by the Chief Audit Executive (shared Chief Internal Auditor).
+The summary of the changes reflect the following: - The agreement for shared Internal Audit services with East Lothian Council, , and the associated change in approach for the provision of Internal Audit resources; and - 4.4 The Internal Audit Charter should be considered alongside the Internal Audit Strategy and Plan 2023/24.
 The Internal Audit Strategy sets out the Council's assurance framework within which Internal Audit operates, and the Chief Audit Executive's strategy for discharging its role and providing the necessary annual assurance opinions to Midlothian Council and Midlothian Health and Social Care Integration Joint Board (MIJB).
 The Internal Audit Charter and Strategy are applicable to these organisations.
 There are separate Internal Audit Annual Plans for each organisation, which set out the range and breadth of audit activity.